maetyu-d/fabric/README.md

 end
 ```

-This suggests algorithmic pattern modules should be plain and friendly, not math-heavy.
+Algorithmic pattern modules try be plainly readable and friendly, not maths-heavy.

 ## 6. MIDI Highpass and Lowpass Filters

-These should be musical filters for MIDI data, not audio filters.
+These are musical filters for MIDI data:

 Examples: